tom-dev-123/spacemesher/README.md

 ```

 ## NOTICE
+1. The `postdata_metadata.json` file you need to generate with `postcli` first.
-1. If the `postcli` binary file is exported on the env on the client machines, you could use the `--bin` tag by default.
+2. If the `postcli` binary file is exported on the env on the client machines, you could use the `--bin` tag by default.
-2. It should be noted that the `post_data` directory must be pre mounted on the client machines, Recommend using Ansible or Fabric3.
+3. It should be noted that the `post_data` directory must be pre mounted on the client machines, Recommend using Ansible or Fabric3.